 - When the upper three holes are coverd by finger, it’s the Indian C natural medium scale.

 - This flute very suitable for Beginners/Starter students.

 - Material used – 5 years old premiun bamboo and premium threads .

 Sarfuddin flute is an additional renowned flute producer of India that sells Indian Flutes and Bansuri all over the world.
 They are specialists in making the flute from Assam bamboo.
 They provide great furnishing on each side of the flute.
 It is perfectly tuned to C Scale which provides a very melodious tune.
 The wonderful sound quality produced by it makes it a good buy for both beginners and intermediates.
 This flute also comes with a sophisticated and elegant cover for protection from external hazards.
 The 19 inches length also makes it very easy and comfortable to hold.
 As it is a C scale natural Medium scaled flute it has 6 holes finger placements fortunes.
 This surely provides the best value for the money.
 You can get it for the best price on Amazon and it is another one of the best flutes for a beginner in this country.

 A perfectly tuned C scale can be very helpful for beginners

 4.Radhe Flutes Middle Octave PVC Fibre Right Handed

-- No Maintenance - Washable.
+- BEST ALTERNATIVE FOR BAMBOO FLUTE Requires No Maintenance - Washable.
 NO Cracks.
 NO effects from direct sunlight.
 NO split opens even after loose threads or ageing.
 No damage from a drop of 8 feet height.